How Is LLM Reasoning Distracted by Irrelevant Context? An Analysis Using a Controlled Benchmark: Related Work

 \paragraph{Understanding LLM Reasoning} LLM reasoning has received growing attention, leading to diverse efforts to improve performance on complex tasks.
 Recently, synthetic benchmarks such as GSM-$\infty$ \citep{DBLP:journals/corr/abs-2502-05252} and iGSM \citep{DBLP:journals/corr/abs-2407-20311} explored LLM reasoning under long-context and complex distractors.
-Unlike GSM-$\infty$ and iGSM, our GSM-DC explicitly controls irrelevant distractors within symbolic DAGs to systematically quantify the effects of irrelevant context. \citet{DBLP:journals/corr/abs-2404-05221} introduced AutoRace and the LLM Reasoners library to standardize reasoning evaluation.
-CoT prompting and in-context learning have been shown to enhance logical reasoning \citep{DBLP:conf/emnlp/BertolazziGB24}, while other work highlights limitations in handling strict deductions \citep{DBLP:conf/llm4code/LiCXJLTLL24}.
+Unlike GSM-$\infty$ and iGSM, our \textit{GSM-DC} explicitly controls irrelevant distractors within symbolic DAGs to systematically quantify the effects of irrelevant context. \citet{DBLP:journals/corr/abs-2404-05221} introduced AutoRace and the LLM Reasoners library to standardize reasoning evaluation.
+CoT prompting and in-context learning~\citep{xiong2025hsstarhierarchicalsamplingselftaught, yang2025utmathmathevaluationunit} have been shown to enhance logical reasoning \citep{DBLP:conf/emnlp/BertolazziGB24}, while other work highlights limitations in handling strict deductions \citep{DBLP:conf/llm4code/LiCXJLTLL24}.
 Recent methods such as ReAct \citep{DBLP:conf/iclr/YaoZYDSN023}, Tree-of-Thoughts \citep{DBLP:conf/nips/YaoYZS00N23}, and self-consistency decoding \citep{DBLP:conf/iclr/0002WSLCNCZ23} guide intermediate steps to improve solution quality.
 Beyond final-answer supervision, Process Reward Models (PRMs) \citep{DBLP:journals/corr/abs-2211-14275, DBLP:conf/iclr/LightmanKBEBLLS24, DBLP:journals/corr/abs-2412-06559, DBLP:journals/corr/abs-2409-12917, DBLP:journals/corr/abs-2402-06457} evaluate partial reasoning paths to promote more robust, interpretable, and aligned multi-step reasoning.
+Furthermore, Self-taught reasoners~\citep{zelikman2022starbootstrappingreasoningreasoning,huang2024largelanguagemodelsselfcorrect} reallocates sampling toward boundary problems via reward-guided difficulty estimation.
 Finally, \citet{DBLP:conf/nips/ShiXWZZZTM23} showed that few-shot abduction boosts generalization with minimal supervision.